pywood21/holz_202209/README.md

  Accurate and quantitative analysis of cell wall deformation by computer vision

-This repository is aim to submit current work to international journal (potential journal: Journal of The Royal Society Interface, Plant methods, Scientific reports, Holzforschung, Wood science and technology....).
+This repository is aim to submit current work to international journal (potential journal: Construction and building materials, Journal of materials science, Wood science and technology, Holzforschung).

 ### Generation introduction of this repository: